Posted on Jan 12, 2015 by Alex Nellist

 Overview of the parties involved

 At the time of the acquisition, Aetna, a health care benefits company with roughly 44 million worldwide members, was the third largest health benefits company in the US.
-InterGlobal on the other hand, focused on International Private Medical insurance for corporate groups, small to medium businesses, and expats, offering its popular UltraCare plans.
+InterGlobal on the other hand, focused on International corporate groups, small to medium businesses, and expats, offering its popular UltraCare plans.

-With the acquisition, Aetna has been able to further enhance their global health insurance packaged for the expat, corporate, and family insurance sectors.
+With the acquisition, Aetna has been able to further enhance their global health insurance package for individual, corporate, and family insurance sectors.

 While certainly a large acquisition, it did not come as a surprise to many largely due to the fact that Aetna has made similar moves before, namely with its acquisition of Goodhealth over a decade ago.